 The groundwater resources of California, including El Dorado County, are extremely important to future generation's water resources.
 The situations that have been allowed to occur in the past under Chapter 15 in which landfills are constructed at geologically unsuitable sites with liners that only temporarily postpone groundwater pollution cannot be allowed to occur in the future.
 Governor Wilson's task force on developing a new water policy for the state has recently concluded that in 2010 the state is predicted to be about 6 million acre feet/year short in water resources.
 Surface and ground waters not now being used for water supply purposes will have to be used in the future to meet the needs of the state.
 Therefore the people of El Dorado County cannot continue to achieve cheaper than real cost garbage disposal at the expense of future generation's water resources.
-A properly developed EIR should have discussed these issues as part of discussing the long-term consequences of the proposed landfill expansion instead of misleading the reviewers of the EIR to believe there will likely be no future problems with the landfill expansion in pollution of groundwaters in the vicinity of the landfill.
+A properly developed EIR should have discussed these issues as part of discussing the long-term consequences of the proposed landfill expansion instead of misleading the reviewers of the EIR to believe there will likely be no future problems associated with the landfill expansion.
+It is clear that there will be significant problems with the landfill expansion in pollution of groundwaters in the vicinity of the landfill.